dkapesa/AI-Verification-Copilot/README.md

 ---

-## Known Limitations / Technical Debt
+## Known limitations / Technical debt

 The project is working end to end, but several areas are intentionally still being hardened or extended: